Teradata/covalent-code-editor-nightly/docs/API.md

 | Name | Description |
 | --- | --- |
-| `onEditorInitialized` | Emitted when Editor is finished initializing
+| `editorInitialized` | Emitted when Editor is finished initializing and this will expose editor instance that can be used for performing custom operations on the editor.
 | `onEditorConfigurationChanged` | Emitted when configuration of the Editor changes
 | `onEditorLanguageChanged` | Emitted when the language of the Editor changes

 ### Properties